AmbulnzLLC/devops-scratch/deploy-docs/readme.md

 If everything works correctly, you should now be able to navigate to your new domain.

+## Coda: Cleaning up assets

+When you're done with your installation, you can clear up the expensive assets created by navigating to the service you created in the ECS console and updating it to have a task count of zero.
+Once the service is stopped, you can delete the cluster, which will also delete the EC2 instances used and the CloudFormation stack.

+ For a full clean-up, you can also delete the load balancer, target group, and DNS A record you created (providing you haven't shared them with other services.)

 ## Update History
 * 5-Jan-2017 - Initial document